nyamuda/JAVA-SPRING-BOOT-RESTful-API/README.md

 1. To save a term:</br>
 <code>/term/save</code></br>
 <code>{"name":"Topic Name"}</code></br>
-//Once you add a term you should also add the curriculum the term is under
+//Once you add a term, you should also add the curriculum the term is under
 2. To add a curriculum to a topic:</br>
 <code>//term/add_curriculum</code></br>
 <code>{